 Make the most of your walls

-Our Border shelves are some of our most substantial, and placing three in a vertical line gives this tall kitchen wall serious style.
+Our Bradbury shelves are some of our most substantial, and placing three in a vertical line gives this tall kitchen wall serious style.
 Where a storage cabinet might take up too much width, these shelves let you easily store cookbooks, photos, succulents and more but save you the square footage.
-Border also makes the most of materials: choose from white, stainless steel or natural steel brackets and glass, white or walnut shelves.
+Bradbury also makes the most of materials: choose from white, stainless steel or natural steel brackets and glass, white or walnut shelves.

 Photos by Room & Board